 Fatima Shama is the Executive Director of The Fresh Air Fund, a position she assumed in July of 2015.
 Prior to The Fund, Fatima served as the Vice President of Strategic Development and External Affairs at Maimonides Medical Center in Brooklyn.
 She was formerly the Commissioner of the NYC Mayor’s Office of Immigrant Affairs, a position she had held since 2009.
 Prior to that she served as Mayor Michael Bloomberg’s senior education policy advisor.
 Ms. Shama joined Mayor Bloomberg’s office in 2006 to work on a special initiative on the intersection between health care, language access and literacy.
 Before that, she was the executive director of the Greater Brooklyn Health Coalition.
 Ms. Shama earned a BA from Binghamton University and a Masters in Public Administration from Baruch College’s School of Public Affairs Executive Program.
 Bronx-born, Fatima is the daughter of a Brazilian mother and a Palestinian father, and speaks five languages.

-Monica Tavares is the Chief of Staff, Office of Communications and External Affairs at the NYC Department of Education.
-She has previously served as Acting Commissioner of the Mayor’s Office of Immigrant Affairs (MOIA), where she has also served as Assistant Commissioner and Chief of Staff since 2010.
-Monica advises on policy and strategic direction and oversees the communications, external and community affairs efforts of the agency.
-Ms. Tavares previously served as Bronx Borough Director in the Mayor’s Community Affairs Unit, where she acted as principal liaison to the Latino community in New York City.
+Monica Tavares is the Vice President of External Affairs at the Hispanic Federation.
+She has previously served as Chief of Staff, Office of Communications and External Affairs at the NYC Department of Education; Acting Commissioner of the Mayor’s Office of Immigrant Affairs (MOIA), where she has also served as Assistant Commissioner and Chief of Staff; Bronx Borough Director in the Mayor’s Community Affairs Unit, where she acted as principal liaison to the Latino community in New York City.
 Prior to joining the Bloomberg Administration, Ms. Tavares served as Government and Community Affairs Manager at El Museo del Barrio.
 She was responsible for the organization’s advocacy and public funding efforts and oversaw all government and community initiatives and events.

 Ms. Tavares was born in the Dominican Republic and immigrated to New York City in 1985.
 She resides in El Barrio, New York.